Prenuptial Agreement Lawyer in Raleigh

 While not every couple needs a prenuptial agreement, it’s important to realize that they aren’t just for people with high net worth.
 Some questions to ask yourself and your future spouse when deciding whether you need a prenup:

-- Do you have property that you are bringing into the marriage; for example, real estate, investment/stock accounts or a retirement accounts (401(k), 403(b) or IRA?
+Do one or both parties have property or substantial assets that they are bringing into the marriage; for example, real estate, investment/stock accounts or a retirement accounts (401(k), 403(b) or IRA?

-- Will you be supporting your fiancé/fiancée while he or she goes to school or is beginning a new business with funds you had prior to the marriage?
+Will you be providing financial support to your fiancé/fiancée while he or she goes to school or is beginning a new business with funds you had prior to the marriage?

-If you or your spouse answered “yes” to any of the above, you should speak with an attorney about drafting a prenuptial contract.
+If you or your spouse answered “yes” to any of the above, you should speak with a family law attorney about drafting a legal contract outlining property division, division of specific assets, and other legal intricacies.

 What Are Prenuptial Agreement Best Practices?